edvegas/scheduleapp/README.md

-## Django/python web application for employees shift and schedule management
+## Django/python web application in Docker for employees shift and schedule management
 Also can be used as calendar notebook.

 Example of deploying in Google Cloud Platform is below.